jamf/AppConfigSpecCreator/README.md

 A Drag-and-drop form builder for App Developers who would like to enable MDM admistrators to easily configure Managed App Configuration settings.

+The published version of the tool is available at http://appconfig.org/www/appconfigspeccreator/

+For more information regarding the AppConfig.org spec, visit http://appconfig.org/www/appconfig-content/uploads/2016/02/ManagedAppConfig.pdf

 ###Notes

 * For development & debugging change the data-main for the require script tag in `index.html`